-Where a business knows it has a problem and seeks advice from Regulatory Services to remedy the situation, it will not normally trigger enforcement action.
-Where appropriate, we will seek to support the remedial action to prevent future problems.
-However, we must reserve the right to take enforcement action in serious cases.
+Where a business knows it has a problem and seeks advice from Regulatory Services to remedy the situation, where appropriate, we will seek to support the remedial action to prevent future problems.
+Seeking advice to achieve compliance will not usually result in formal enforcement action, however, we must reserve the right to take enforcement action in serious cases.

-We will provide basic advice free of charge though we reserve the right to charge a reasonable fee for services beyond the basic advice and guidance necessary to help ensure compliance.
-We would take account of the needs and circumstances of smaller businesses and others in need of help and support in deciding whether or not to charge.
-Charging will be in line with any guidance issued by the Local Better Regulation Office.
+We will provide basic advice free of charge though we may charge a reasonable fee for services beyond the basic advice and guidance necessary to help ensure compliance.
+We consider the needs and circumstances of smaller businesses and others in need of help and support in deciding whether or not to charge.
+Charging will be in line with any guidance issued by the government or other regulator.
+Any charges for additional advice will be clear, transparent and agreed before the advice is given.